NBCUniversal CEO Jeff Shell is out after an 'inappropriate relationship'

 Comcast has not yet named a successor to Shell, and announced that NBCU's senior managers would now report directly into the president of the Comcast, Mike Cavanagh.

 Cavanagh said he was "disappointed to share this news" in a separate statement signed by himself and Comcast CEO Brian L. Roberts, the son of the Philadelphia-based company's founder.
-"We built this company on a culture of integrity," Roberts and Cavanagh wrote, according to CBNC.
+"We built this company on a culture of integrity," Roberts and Cavanagh wrote.
 "You should count on your leaders to create a safe and respectful workplace."

 Shell took on the NBCU CEO position in January 2020, succeeding Steve Burke just weeks before the COVID-19 pandemic devastated large swathes of the company's revenues, across news programming, entertainment networks, movies, and theme parks.